How to Fix a Ceiling Fan

 The purpose of a ceiling fan is to promote airflow and circulation to increase the comfort of a space, so it can be incredibly frustrating when a fan doesn't work as it should.

 What causes a ceiling fan to stop working?
-There can be many different reasons that a fan stops working properly, so you may need to do some exploring and troubleshooting to locate the issue.
-If you find yourself in this situation, use our quick tips on what to do when a ceiling fan won’t work or turn on:
+There can be many different reasons that a fan stops working properly, so you may need to do some exploring and use these Hunter fan troubleshooting steps to locate the issue.
+If you find yourself in this situation, use our quick tips on what to do when a ceiling fan won’t work or turn on.

 Make sure the power switch is on.